wijnen/les/README.md

 Then follow the instructions for installing lesverhaal, including creating at least one admin.

+If you didn't install fhs.py, network.py and websocketd.py systemwide (but copied them into the lesverhaal directory), then they also need to be copied into the les directory.
+If you did install them system wide, they don't need to be (and shouldn't be) copied.

 Make a virtual environment for Python 3 named *.env*

 ```python3 -m venv .env```